 The medical examiner is an appointed official who has an M.D. or D.O. degree and has as their specialty forensic pathology.
 The coroner is an elected official who is not required to have a medical diploma.

 How do I contact the Medical Examiner's Office?

-You can contact the Medical Examiner's Office via phone, M-F, during normal business hours.
+You can contact the Medical Examiner's Office via phone, Monday through Friday, during normal business hours.